9 Top DTC Trends (2024 & 2025)

 For example, supplement company Truvani was launched by a pair of influencers: Social Trigger's Derek Halpern and "The Food Babe" Vani Hari.

-Searches for the DTC supplement brand, Truvani have risen 327% since 2019.
+Searches for the DTC supplement brand “Truvani” have risen 567% in the last 5 years.

 Both co-founders leveraged their existing audiences (and digital marketing expertise) to help get their DTC supplement brand off the ground.

-In the past, Halpern, Hari and Hamilton may have been interested in traditional influencer marketing deals.
+In the past, Halpern, Hari, KSI and Paul may have been interested in traditional influencer marketing deals.

 But, like many influencers in 2024, they're busy starting (and growing) their own DTC brands.